GMF Data Privacy Statement

 This information will not be shared outside of these communities.
 To avoid people receiving multiple invitations to the same co-sponsored event, GMF reserves the right to share your first name, last name, and employer with partner organizations for the purpose of de-duplicating the final invitation list.
 Except as described in this Privacy Statement, we will not share your phone number, e-mail address, or any other contact information.

-GMF will not sell, rent, loan, trade, or lease any personal information collected at our site.
+GMF will not sell, rent, loan, trade, or lease any personal information collected online or offline.

 GMF uses secure data networks that are protected by firewall and password protection systems that are consistent with industry standards.
 GMF’s security and privacy policies are periodically reviewed and enhanced as necessary.
 Only authorized individuals have access to the information provided by GMF contacts.
 GMF’s database is located in the United States.